Jhonnyr97/ruby_project/README.md

 # Rails 7

-This app Rails 7, import maps, turbo, stimulus and hotwire, all running in Docker.
+This app Rails 7, import maps, turbo, postgres, sidekiq, redis, stimulus and hotwire, all running in Docker.

 ## Requirements